mattbrito3/MateusBrito1/README.md

 <br>
 👩‍💻 I'm still studying and looking for work opportunities.

-🧠 I'm learning: Javascript, HTML, CSS and ReactJS
+🧠 I'm learning: Javascript, HTML, CSS, ReactJS and Typescript

 👯‍♀️ I'm looking to collaborate on: Projects in web development